-Our educational program allows us to share our passion for art, music, and technology with adults and children throughout the central Ohio region.
+Our education and outreach program allows us to share our passion for art, music, and technology with adults and children throughout the central Ohio region.
 Our introductory and intermediate-level workshops give participants the opportunity to work with various open source platforms, robotics kits, DIY electronics and soft circuits, and more.
-Mobile lab instructors provide the materials, supplies, know-how, and encouragement for participants to create and innovate.
+Our instructors provide the materials, supplies, know-how, and encouragement for participants to create and innovate.

-Some of our current and past workshop topics include:
+A selection of our current and past workshops:

 - Build a Buzzbot

 - Mitigating Digital and Physical Surveillance